vincentspitale/SSC2022/Photo Draw.swiftpm/README.md

 ### Disclaimers

 The app uses the open source library 'BezierKit' by Holmes Futrell to represent vector paths.
 This code allows the app to detect intersections between paths which is used for selection and deletion.
-It also provides a great interface for creating paths that does not exist in other Apple frameworks.
 Paths that are created in 'BezierKit' can easily be coverted to CGPaths to be rendered using Core Graphics.

 The image path finding algorithm I implemented uses the process outlined in the paper [A complete hand-drawn sketch vectorization framework](https://arxiv.org/pdf/1802.05902.pdf) by L. Donati, S. Cesano, and A. Prati.